openhab/openhab-docs/_addons_ios/google-assistant/readme.md

 * (Optional) Humidity Ambient: Number. `{ ga="thermostatHumidityAmbient" }`

 If your thermostat does not have a mode, you should create one and manually assign a value (e.g. heat, cool, on, etc.) to have proper functionality.

+To map the [default thermostat modes of Google](https://developers.google.com/assistant/smarthome/traits/temperaturesetting.html) (on, off, heat, cool, etc.) to custom ones for your specific setup, you can use the _modes_ config option on the thermostat group.
+E.g. `[ modes="off=OFF:WINDOW_OPEN,heat=COMFORT:BOOST,eco=ECO,on=ON,auto" ]` will enable the following five modes in Google Home `"off, heat, eco, on, auto"` that will be translated to `"OFF, COMFORT, ECO, ON, auto"`.
+You can specify alternative conversions using the colon sign, so that in the former example "BOOST" in openHAB would also be translated to "heat" in Google.
+For the translation of Google modes to openHAB always the first option after the equal sign is used.
+By default the integration will provide `"off,heat,cool,on,heatcool,auto,eco"`.

 You can also set up a Thermostat for using it as a temperature sensor.
 To do so, create a Thermostat group and only add one item member as "thermostatTemperatureAmbient".